ashtonw7/writing-with-no-purpose/posts/grinch.md

 title: "First Drafts of the Grinch"
 slug: 'grinch'
 author: 'Ashton Winters'
-quote: 'What you might not know is that the Grinch we all know and love isn’t the original.
-In fact, there were six other drafts because old Seuss landed on the final version of the Grinch.
-Here they are.'
+quote: 'What you might not know is that the Grinch we all love isn’t the original.
+In fact, there were a bunch of other drafts before old Seuss landed on the final version of the Grinch.'
 date: '25 Dec 2024'
 ---